florenciacomuzzi/point-mouster-graphicsversion/README.md

 	* This script is called every time the player completes a level or selects a button from the menu.

 * **MessagePanels**
 	* This script loads the text into the triggered message panel.
-It contains a `Text`, used for the text to be displayed, and a `GameObject`
+It contains a `WordDisplay` text, used for the text to be displayed, and a `GameObject` button.

 * **MovingObject**
 	* This script is used to control the moving platforms in the game, by moving them into positions specified and at the soeed specified.
-	* It contains a `GameObject` which is the object that is moving.
-A `Transform` for the starting position, a `Transform` for the ending position.
-A `float` which specifies the speed of movement, and a `Vector3` which specifies the target position.
+	* It contains a `objectToMove` GameObject which is the object that is moving.
+A `startPoint` Transform for the starting position, an `endPoint` Transform for the ending position.
+A `moveSpeed` which specifies the speed of movement, and a `currentTarget` Vector3 which specifies the target position.

 * **PersistenceManager**